epicsuite/workflow/readme.md

 |*Diagram of the EPIC workflow*|
 -->

-This workflow transforms `fastq` files into time-based 4D datasets that can be viewed in a specific visualization browser.
+This workflow transforms `fastq` files into time-based 4D datasets.
+The results can be viewed in a visualization tool we are developing, but are also available for other types of analysis and processing.

 The components and data specifications are targeted to run on LANL's EDGE infrastructure.
 The specifications, repositories and instructions to manage and run this workflow are: